Milton Keynes, UK

 On 26th August 2014 the expanded stadium, with a capacity of 30,000 fans and a 360-degree, 300-bedroom hotel, saw a record crowd attend MK Dons’ finest sporting achievement to date – their Capital One Cup demolition of Manchester United.
 The stadium’s profile was further enhanced at the end of 2015 when it hosted three matches of the Rugby World Cup.

 Should it be required in the future, there is the potential to include even more seating, with the high roof providing the option of a third tier that would give a capacity of 45,000.

 The 30,500-capacity MK Stadium is the culmination of a phased design programme set out by Populous that allowed the venue and its supporting facilities to be developed in parallel and supported by the growth of the football club.
-The stadium incorporates two seating tiers, with a high roof that allows the option for a third seating to be added.
-This would increase the overall capacity of the stadium up to around 45,000.
-The design is in full compliance with UEFA’s requirements for Elite Stadiums and is therefore eligible to host matches in Europe’s most prestigious football competitions.
+The stadium incorporates two seating tiers, with a high roof that allows the option for a third tier to be added.
+This would increase the overall capacity to around 45,000.
+The design is in full compliance with UEFA’s requirements for Elite Stadiums and the stadium is therefore eligible to host matches in Europe’s most prestigious football competitions.

-The stadium development also incorporates an indoor multi-purpose arena with a capacity of 6,000 seats, and a 128-bed hotel.
-The hotel’s interiors have been designed to be flexible, with several rooms on the pitch side doubling up as executive suites during a major event.
-The seating bowl is partially sunken below ground level and cast directly against the excavated ground making structural savings that resulted in a significant reduction in construction costs.
+The wider stadium development incorporates an indoor multi-purpose 6,000-capacity arena and 128-bed hotel.
+The hotel’s interiors have been designed to be flexible, with several rooms on the pitch side doubling up as executive suites .
+The seating bowl is partially sunken and cast directly against the excavated ground, making structural savings that resulted in a significant reduction in construction costs.